Guarantee successful New Year’s Resolutions with QUEER goals

 Relevant goals apply to you, your job responsibilities and your life goals.
 They support your long-term career and life plans.
 Your goals, whether in business or in your personal life, should feed your higher purpose.

-For example, a goal may be to increase sales by 10% year-over-year to increase your income by 10% and move your family into a better school district.
-Giving your children the chance of a better education is your motivation for increasing your sales and income.
+For example, a goal may be to increase sales by 10% year-over-year to increase your income by 10% and move your family to a better school district.
+Giving your children the chance of better education is your motivation for increasing your sales and income.

 Setting Q.U.E.E.R. parameters will guarantee successful New Year’s resolutions.
 Achieving goals is more rewarding than setting the same goals year after year and failing year after year.

 Once you’ve created your Q.U.E.E.R. goals, write them down, post them where you’ll see them every day and share them someone else.
-Writing Q.U.E.E.R. goals down and making them visible and verbal is a recipe to guarantee successful New Year’s resolutions and that’ll make for a better next year.
+Writing down your Q.U.E.E.R. goals and making them visible and verbal is a recipe to guarantee successful New Year’s resolutions and that’ll make for a better next year.